Shuruppak: Archaeology

 ^{d}SU.KUR.RU-da)".
-Among other finds, 847 cuneiform tablets and 133 tablet fragments of Early Dynastic III period were collected, which ended up in the Berlin Museum and the Istanbul Museum.
+Among other finds, 847 cuneiform tablets and 133 tablet fragments of Early Dynastic IIIa "Fara" period (c.
+2600–2475 BC) were collected, which ended up in the Berlin Museum and the Istanbul Museum.
 They included administrative, legal, lexical, and literary texts.
 Over 100 of the tablets dealt with the disbursement of rations to workers.
 About a thousand Early Dynastic clay sealings and fragments (used to secure doors and containers) were also found.
 Most from cylinder seals but 19 were from stamp seals.
 In 1903 the site was visited by Edgar James Banks who was excavating at the site of Adab, a four-hour walk to the north.
 Banks took photographs of the German trenches and noted a 20 foot in diameter well, constructed with plano-convex bricks, in the center of the larger mound as well as an arched sewer, similarly constructed.
 The latter was where tablets were found.
 Banks also noted that the smaller mound held a cemetery.